yourWaifu/sleepy-discord/source/includes/_generator-compile.md

 ### Other

-If other, go to your favorite search engine and look up ``How to compile X`` and replace X with whatever generator you chose.
+If other, go to your favorite search engine and look up ``How to compile using X`` and replace X with whatever generator you chose.